 greater vantage point than from this broken-down old body that is doomed to

-Judas fallacy was different from the rest.
-Everyone was mistaken, but Judas was deceived by the unrighteous mammon that accumulated through Christ's ministry.
+Judas fallacy was different from the others; he was deceived by the unrighteous mammon that

 All the disciples wanted to fit into Jesus plan, except Judas who just used